Sara Pascoe says comedians tried ‘setting up union’ to stop ‘sexual predators’

 The stand-up comic made the revelation in a new interview with The Independent, saying that these comedians hoped “a good enough union” might have prevented predatory behaviour.

-Her remarks come as comedian and actor Russell Brand was accused of raping four women in an investigation by The Times.
+Her remarks come as comedian and actor Russell Brand was accused of sexually assaulting four women in an investigation by The Times.
 Brand has denied the allegations and says all of his relationships have been consensual.

 Speaking in the interview that was published on Saturday (16 September), Pascoe, who did not name any alleged predators, said: “We kept thinking that’s the problem – if we had a good enough union, there’d be a place where you could go and say ‘there’s this person getting women drunk at festivals and taking advantage of them.”